 in conjunction with the Royal Parks Guild and other specialist employers.
 Candidates are supported in one, two or three year training programmes, aimed at progressing their careersin horticulture.
 This programme benefits from City & Guilds of London funding and exciting events for our growing Alumni who meet regularly during the year.

-Future Gardeners: Our primary charitable venture is a very ambitious programme, helping to make participants “work ready”.
-It provides several six week pre-apprenticeship training programmes, culminating in real employment opportunities.
+Future Gardeners: The Company has provided generous support for this very ambitious programme, helping to make participants “work ready”.
+Future Gardeners provides several ten week pre-apprenticeship training programmes, each culminating in real employment opportunities.
 It also focuses on developing job application skills, preparation of CVs and interview techniques.
 The programme raises awareness of the many careers available in horticulture.
 Work experience periods are offered by our partners, helping participants towards a future in their chosen areas of horticulture.
 The Company is delighted theat Future Gardeners has become a charity in its own right (Charity number 1191623) and is keen to continue to maintain close links with it.
 Link

-Livery & Schools Link: This is a relatively new activity for the Company.
+Schools Outreach: This is a relatively new activity for the Company.
 The Company exhibits at the annual Livery Showcase where over 1,000 students see examples of modern horticultural activity.
 Trade members and Liverymen may become volunteer speakers at regional schools, helping to guide careers departments towards real understanding of the exciting and diverse opportunities available in the horticultural sector.
+Link

 In addition to these four programmes, students and apprentices at horticultural colleges including RHS Wisley, Capel Manor, Writtle and Kew, and at the Royal Parks are encouraged by the Company through various Company awards and prizes.